chrisbrown-01/MD5-Ripper/README.md

 Findings:

-- Performing operations when reading from a text file using StreamReader is faster than first loading the file into memory using `File.ReadAllLinesAsync`
+- Performing operations when reading from a text file using StreamReader is faster and uses less memory than first loading the file into memory using `File.ReadAllLinesAsync`
 - Bruteforcing all possible character sequences is quicker with multithreading, and using character arrays & string objects is faster than using StringBuilder objects

 See BenchmarkDotNet results below: